 There are three things to be considered when studying the soul of a well-made newsletter.

-- First of all – the contacts generated by weekly newsletter are generally high-quality contacts.
+- First of all – the contacts generated by the weekly newsletter are generally high-quality contacts.
 When you direct people to your web through a newsletter, a very good conversion and a long visit will usually occur.

-- Secondly, the newsletter has proven itself as a valued marketing channel – it takes a lot of time and effort to put it together and marketers are doing their best to send it out regularly.
+- Secondly, the newsletter has proven itself as a valued marketing channel – it takes a lot of time and effort to put it together, and marketers are doing their best to send it out regularly.

 The same resulted during our practical test.
 The purpose of our newsletter was to invite customers to the website, but the click rate of our newsletter was only 3%.
 So what can we do to grow it?